 Skillet brownies topped with vanilla ice cream, then drizzled with caramel and chocolate sauce take fudgy brownies to the next level of goodness.
 They become a skillet brownies sundae!

 If you were to have the impression that I cook a lot, you would be right.
 And through all

 most of my experiments, recipes, failures, and success, Handsome sits and eats without saying a word.
 I ask if it was good, and he may nod, or say yes, but there is rarely any excitement in his voice.
 After a while, you just come to terms with it.
-He wouldn’t care if I fed him macaroni and cheese for weeks on end, he would nod and say it was good (which may be something I considered for a while just to see if I could ignite some sort of reaction from him).
+He wouldn’t care if I fed him macaroni and cheese for weeks on end, he would nod and say it was good.
+Which may be something I considered for a while, just to see if I could ignite some sort of reaction from him.
 I wasn’t even aware that my curried pot pies were one of his favorite meals until almost a year after I made them, when he asked for them again.
-The closest thing I’ve gotten to a compliment, a request for a repeat.
+The closest thing I’ve gotten to a compliment is a request for a repeat.

 (Look at all that chocolatey awesomeness before baking)

 Really?
 The best brownie ever?
 It’s been sitting in a freezer for days waiting to be zapped in a microwave and handed to you.
 I make countless desserts and this is what you finally say is good???
 One human hands didn’t even bake….

 As you can imagine, I said no brownie would ever be created in my house again.